8 April 2026

 1. Stop the server.

-3. Set the password, save, then start the server.
+3. Set the password value, save, then start the server.

 Enable and manage the whitelist (console)